jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   825 "Speeches, addresses, etc., English"
   826 "English letters"
   827 "English wit and humor"
-  # 828 seems to have authors who wrote in more than one of the genres above
+# 828 Seems to Have Authors Who Wrote in More than One of the Genres above
   828 "Authors, English" + English miscellany
   829 "English literature -- Old English, ca. 450-1100"
  830 "German literature"